By Brenna Lofquist, Senior Marketing Consultant at Heinz Marketing

 To reiterate, I always encourage you to check out these platforms for yourself, especially depending on the goals and objectives of your business.
 The platforms I reviewed were specifically qualified by G2 in the Data Visualization category.
 This means each product must consume data from a variety of sources through file uploads, database querying, and application connectors.
 The second requirement was the ability to provide visual representation of key performance indicators.
 I chose to use G2’s recommendations because the analytics and reporting category is very broad.
 This enabled me to ensure I was comparing platforms that fell under the same requirements.
 Do you have any other data visualization platforms you’d recommend?
 Let me know!

-Next up: Business Intelligence
+Next up: Sales Intelligence